pirkus/pebbles/STATISTICAL_PATTERN_MATCHING.md

 ## Overview

-Pebbles includes intelligent statistical pattern matching that automatically groups similar validation messages that differ only in their data values.
-This feature recognizes patterns in error and warning messages without requiring predefined rules.
+Pebbles includes intelligent statistical pattern matching that automatically groups similar validation messages, error logs, and stack traces that differ only in their data values.
+This feature recognizes patterns in messages without requiring predefined rules and is particularly effective for long structured text like exception stack traces.

 ## How It Works